100 Shocking Facts About Fast Food You Never Knew

 Some Red Food Coloring Comes from Crushed Beetles

 Carmine is another common ingredient with an innocuous name found in fast food milkshakes and fruit juices that you may imagine is created in a lab, but the truth is much stranger.
-This red food coloring is derived from crushing up cochineal beetles, a truth the FDA has required manufacturers disclose just since 2011.
+This red food coloring is derived from crushing up cochineal beetles, a truth the FDA has required manufacturers to disclose just since 2011.
 As recently as 2012, Starbucks used carmine in their Strawberries & Creme Frappuccino, but they have since moved on to tomato-based lycopene.

 Eating Fast Food May Lead to Depression